-- Brothers and/or sisters who share the same parent(s). - A half-brother, half-sister or legally adopted child living at the same address - A child looked after by the local authority placed in a foster family with other school aged children both live at the same address as the child.
+- Brothers and/or sisters who share the same parent(s). - A half-brother, half-sister or legally adopted child living at the same address - A child looked after by the local authority placed in a foster family with other school aged children - A stepchild or children who are not related but live as a family unit, where parents both live at the same address as the child.